Best Ring Lights for Video Calls and Home Office in 2026

 UBeesize 10”10” ringWarm/Natural/Cool11 levelsDesk tripodNo$36

-Large illumination area on a budget: The Neewer 18-inch kit.
-Largest ring in the comparison at the second-lowest price.
+Large illumination area on a budget: The Neewer 18-inch kit ($59).
+The largest ring in this comparison at the second-lowest price.
+It needs floor space, but delivers professional-quality coverage for the cost.

-Compact USB-C powered desk light: The Lume Cube 12-inch edge-lit.
-Best light quality for its size, no AC required.
+Compact USB-C powered setup: The Lume Cube 12-inch edge-lit ($89).
+Best light quality for its size, no AC outlet required, and the widest color temperature range in the roundup.

-Occasional calls, starter upgrade: The UBeesize 10-inch.
-Costs under $40 and provides an immediate improvement over overhead-only lighting.
+Occasional calls, first lighting upgrade: The UBeesize 10-inch ($36).
+Under $40 and provides an immediate improvement over overhead-only lighting.
+A sensible starting point.

 Frequently Asked Questions